 Sea breezes can often be misleading because you don’t always realise that you are burning.
 This is especially true for the sensitive skin of very young kids who will constantly be outside in the sun.
 For this reason, make sure you frequently apply a high factor waterproof sunscreen.

 Involving kids in the sailing

 Before even boarding the boat, give your kids a nautical title and explain their ‘duties’.
 Some of the tasks on board can easily be carried out by children with adult supervision.
 This daily involvement in the handling of the boat will help boost their self-confidence and increase their enjoyment.

 Children should only be taught to use a tender with an outboard motor of 2.5hp or less.
 It is important to teach them how to respect other boats and swimmers in the vicinity.
 And/or only allow them to use it when in secluded bays.

 Keeping kids entertained

 Although water-based activities will take up a great deal of their time…Make sure that you pack a variety of games to keep kids occupied during the time spent travelling from harbour to harbour.
-Travel version board games, packs of cards and colouring/puzzle books all provide hours of entertainment.
+Travel version board games, packs of cards and colouring/puzzle books or a good old pair of binoculars all provide hours of entertainment.
 Additionally, they don’t take up too much space.